A Local's Favourite Caves in Iceland

 Vatnshellir - Into the Underworld is a very special lava tube on the Snæfellsnes peninsula in West Iceland, right below the mystical Snæfellsjökull glacier.

-The guided tour will take you some 200 metres into the lava tube which reaches 35 metres into the ground!
+The guided tour will take you about 200 metres into the lava tube, which extends 35 metres into the ground!

 Vatnshellir cave is located in the Purkhólahraun lava field, in which there seem to be loads of lava caves, 4 of which belong to Vatnshellir cave.
-Seeing that they are so deep in the ground spiral staircases have been fitted to make it easier to visit these beautiful caves.
+Since they are so deep underground, spiral staircases have been installed to make it easier to visit these beautiful caves.

 Vatnshellir - Into the Underworld Snæfellsnes